yulin0629/draw-folder-structure/README.md

 ## Customization

 You can customize which folders and files to exclude in the drawing, as well as choose from many markdown layouts.

+### Extension Settings

+The extension provides the following settings:

+- `draw.folder.structure.exclude`: File and folder patterns to exclude when generating the Markdown structure.
+- `draw.folder.structure.style`: Drawing style for folder structure.
+- `draw.folder.structure.respectGitignore`: When true, respects .gitignore patterns when generating the structure.
+- `draw.folder.structure.folderOnly`: When true, only folders will be included in the structure.

 ##### Exclude folders or files as you like